pkdone/practical-mongodb-aggregations-book/src/examples/joining/one-to-one-join.md

  * __First Element Assumption.__ In this particular data model example, the join between the two collections is 1:1.
 Therefore the returned array of joined elements coming out of the `$lookup` stage always contains precisely one array element.
 As a result, the pipeline extracts the data from this first array element only, using the `$first` operator.
 For an illustration of performing a 1:many join instead, see the [Multi-Field Join & One-to-Many](./multi-one-to-many.html) example.

+ * __First Element For Earlier MongoDB Versions.__ MongoDB only introduced the `$first` array operator expression in version 4.4.
+However, it is straightforward for you to replace its use in the pipeline with an equivalent solution, using the `$arrayElemAt` operator, to then allow the pipeline to work in MongoDB versions before 4.4:

+     ```javascript
+     // $first equivalent
+     "product_mapping": {"$arrayElemAt": ["$product_mapping", 0]},
+     ```